1-Ethyl-3-(3-dimethylaminopropyl)carbodiimide: Mechanism

 EDC couples primary amines, and other nucleophiles, to carboxylic acids by creating an activated ester leaving group.
 First, the carbonyl of the acid attacks the carbodiimide of EDC, and there is a subsequent proton transfer.
 The primary amine then attacks the carbonyl carbon of the acid which forms a tetrahedral intermediate before collapsing and discharging the urea byproduct.
 The desired amide is obtained.

+Safety

+In vivo dermal sensitization studies according to OECD 429 confirmed EDC is a strong skin sensitizer, showing a response at <0.01 wt% in the Local Lymph Node Assay (LLNA) placing it in Globally Harmonized System of Classification and Labelling of Chemicals (GHS) Dermal Sensitization Category 1A.
+Thermal hazard analysis by differential scanning calorimetry (DSC) shows EDC poses minimal explosion risks.